mrSiefen/Notifier/README.md

   Notifications automatically dismiss after a configurable timeout unless specified to remain until closed manually.

 - **Responsive Design:**
-  The notification container adjusts its positioning for smaller screens.
+  The notification container adjusts its positioning to MIDDLE for smaller screens.

 - **Module & Non‑Module Support:**
   Use the helper as a global script (non‑module) or import it as an ES module.